codex-academy/Node-Tutorial/node-tutorial/useful-functions-built-into-javascript.md

 Ok, go and google this quickly : `array javascript functions mdn`

 > **Top tip** Whenever you search for javascript specific syntax, add the term 'mdn' to your search criteria.
-This way you are bound to get a Javascript reference from 'The Mozilla Developer Network' (mdn) - which is an authority on Javascript syntax.
+This way you are bound to get a JavaScript reference from 'The Mozilla Developer Network' (mdn) - which is an authority on JavaScript syntax.

 Using the search above your first hit should be: [Standard built-on objects > Array, on Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).